Neil-MacKenzie/alhambra/tasklist.md

 * Make sure that functions don't modify their inputs.
 They should deepcopy tilesets.
 (I think this is already done, but I'm not sure. - CE)
-* Write scripts to take file inputs and do stuff with them, without going into a python interpreter at all.
-These should be integrated into the package/setup.py, as there is some way to do this.
 * Implement code for generating adapter tiles and adapter tile diagrams, with flexibility as far as what adapters to make and what scaffold/staples are being used.
 Note that